CongBao/mrsys.online/README.md

 # mrsys.online

+__Please Note: Since the Year 2 Project has completed and our server was expired, this project's URL is no longer accessible.__

 [mrsys.online](https://www.mrsys.online/) is a web site for the Movie Recommender System.

 This is a group project in the second year of BSC Artificial Intelligence at University of Liverpool.